-However, SSDs are quite clearly the better option nowadays, and are the future of computing in the years ahead.
-Watch for prices continuing to come down, and for lifespans of SSDs to increase at the same time.
+However, SSDs are quite clearly the better option nowadays and are the future of computing and console gaming in the years ahead.
+Watch for prices continuing to come down.

 Liked this?
 Check out The best tablet: Top tablets and 2-in-1s to buy today